-It is said that monks will often stay in a monastary for 10 to 15 years without venturing into the world in order to strengthen the light within so that when they do re-engage with the world, the are able to bend reality to their consciousness as opposed to the collective influencing them.
+Monks will often stay in a monastery for 10 to 15 years without venturing into the world in order to strengthen and ground the light within so that when they do re-engage with the world, the are able to bend reality to their consciousness as opposed to the collective influencing them.
 We too can solidify the consciousness of love and light within our minds and hearts, and a spiritual practice is one tool to do so.

 Like removing the clay covering the golden buddha, a daily spiritual practice such as yoga and meditation, can polish the lens of our perception.
 A few minutes each morning can have a big impact on keeping our minds clear of the debris.
 For this reason, we invite you to adopt some sort of regular practice or sadhana after the ayahuasca experience.
 Simply lighting a candle on your altar, sitting in meditation, watching your thoughts, breathing into your heart, will help you to stay centered and mindful in the calm seas or through the turbulent storms of your life.